morganmercredi/diffusion-mri/README.md

-# White Matter Microstructure Modeling with Oscillating Gradients
+# White Matter Microstructure Modeling with OGSE

 This repository houses MATLAB code used to analyze diffusion-weighted magnetic resonance images in Dr. Melanie Martin's lab at the University of Winnipeg.